TheAxnJaxn/VinoBueno/README.md

-# BuenVino
+# VinoBueno

 [Heroku link][heroku]

 [heroku]: TBD

 ## Minimum Viable Product
-BuenVino is a clone of Goodreads built on Rails and Backbone.
+Vino Bueno is a clone of Goodreads for wine reviews, built on Rails and Backbone.
 Users can:

 <!-- Markdown checklist.
 Used to keep track of my progress. -->